What Are the First Signs of Diabetes in a Dog?

 Exercise

 Regular exercise is important for maintaining a healthy weight, which helps improve insulin sensitivity.
 Low-impact activities such as daily walks or light play sessions are ideal.
+Additionally, managing conditions such as hypothyroidism is crucial, as it can lead to weight gain and complicate diabetes control.
 However, avoid overexertion, as this can lead to blood sugar fluctuations.

 Cost Considerations